matldupont/react-ottawa-gatsby/src/slides.md

 ---

-Your site data; the simplest example
+The simplest example is your site data;
 ```
 gatsby-config.js